-This Chocolate Walnut Cake is a delicious mash up of moist chocolate cake with a nice nutty flavor.
+This delicious Chocolate Walnut Cake is a mash up of moist chocolate cake with a nice nutty flavor from ground walnuts.
 It's made in one bowl and topped with the most fluffy and luscious homemade chocolate buttercream frosting.
 It's also a single layer snack cake, so it's easy as can be and perfect for any occasion - holiday, birthday, or really just about any get-together.

 Ingredients

-There really is nothing quite like homemade chocolate cake - and this chocolate walnut cake is made with some relatively staple ingredients:
+There really is nothing quite like homemade chocolate cake - and this chocolate walnut cake is made with some relatively simple ingredients:

 - All purpose flour: This is my go-to flour always.
 Standard and easy to work with.

-- Granulated sugar: This cake needs sugar - both the unsweetened cocoa and the walnuts are on the bitter side, so this balances it out.
+- Granulated sugar: Standard baking white sugar.
+Both the unsweetened cocoa and the walnuts are on the bitter side, so this balances it out.

 - Vegetable oil: Really any neutral oil works - vegetable, canola, etc.

-- Eggs: Binds the cake together and gives it moisture.
+- Eggs: Large eggs are the perfect size.
+These bind the cake together and gives it moisture.

-- Ground walnuts: Regular walnuts - not roasted or salted.
-I like to use a food processor and pulse the walnuts up a bit to get them nice and fine.
+- Ground raw walnuts: Regular plain walnuts - not roasted or salted.
+Use a food processor to pulse the walnuts to get a fine ground texture.

 - Hot water: Adding hot water "blooms" the espresso to bring the flavor out.

-- Unsalted butter: The star of the show.
-I always like to use unsalted so that I can fully control the salt.
-Salted is fine, just taste before adding more salt.
+- Unsalted butter: Always use unsalted so you can fully control the salt.
 Room temp is crucial.

-- Unsweetened cocoa powder: The other star of the show.
+- Unsweetened cocoa powder: To bring the chocolate flavor.

-- Whole milk: This thins it out a little bit to help it get nice and fluffy.
+- Whole milk: Used to thin it out a little bit to help it get nice and fluffy.

 Step by step instructions